CardboardIoT/smart-pinhole-workshop/exercises/let_there_be_light/problem.md

 __Write a program that measures and publishes photoresistor readings.__

-* Use a photoresistor
+- Use a photoresistor
-* Connect the photoresistor to **A0**
+- Connect the photoresistor to **A0**
-* Ensure we get sensor readings every 250 ms
+- Ensure we get sensor readings every 250 ms
-* Readings should be scaled between 0 and 1
+- Readings should be scaled between 0 and 1
+- Connect an MQTT client to `host: test.mosquitto.org`, and `port: 1883`
-* Publish photoresistor readings on the **ciot/pinhole/<id>/light/value** MQTT topic
+- Publish photoresistor readings on the **ciot/pinhole/<id>/light/value** MQTT topic
-* Ensure published readings are retained for guaranteed pick up
+- Ensure published readings are retained for guaranteed pick up

 ## Unique ID for topic